General Philippe Paul de Ségur

 Arc de Triomphe: SÉGUR, PH on the east pillar

-Coming from a distinguished military family, Philippe-Paul de Ségur's grandfather was a Marshal of France and his father served under Rochambeau during the American Revolutionary War.
-Philippe-Paul de Ségur enlisted in the cavalry in 1800, joining as a hussar and shortly thereafter he was commissioned as a sous-lieutenant and assigned to the Army of the Rhine.
-Later that year he became an aide-de-camp to General Macdonald and he followed Macdonald on a mission to Denmark.
+Coming from a distinguished military family, Philippe Paul de Ségur's grandfather was a Marshal of France and his father served under Rochambeau during the American Revolutionary War.
+Philippe Paul de Ségur enlisted in the cavalry in 1800, joining as a hussar and shortly thereafter he was commissioned as a sous-lieutenant and assigned to the Army of the Rhine.
+That November he became an aide-de-camp to General Macdonald and he later followed Macdonald to Denmark when Macdonald was appointed ambassador to Denmark.
 In 1802 Ségur was promoted to lieutenant and he became an aide-de-camp to General Beurnonville and then in 1803 he received a promotion to capitaine.

 At the end of 1804, Ségur gained a position on the staff of the imperial staff due to the influence of General Duroc.
-When war broke out in 1805, he was employed on the staff of the Grande Armée and that October he took part in the negotiations for the surrender at Ulm.
-Ségur served in Naples in 1806, receiving a promotion to chef d'escadrons in the 13th Chasseurs à Cheval and assisting at the siege of Gaeta.
+When the campaign against the Third Coalition began in 1805, he was employed on the staff of the Grande Armée and that October he took part in the negotiations for the surrender at Ulm.
+Ségur served in Naples in 1806, receiving a promotion to chef d'escadron in the 13th Chasseurs à Cheval and assisting at the siege of Gaeta.
 When it became clear that Prussia would declare war on France, Ségur was recalled to the Grande Armée to serve on the staff again.
 On Christmas Eve of 1806, he fought at Nasielsk where he was wounded by two blows of a lance.
 When the campaign resumed in the spring of 1807, Ségur was captured by the Russians in May and then sent as a prisoner of war to Moscow.
-He was released after the Treaty of Tilsit and then appointed major in the 2nd Hussars.
+He was released after the Treaty of Tilsit and then appointed a major in the 2nd Hussars.

-In July of 1808 Ségur joined the 6th Hussars as major and a few months later he took part in the Battle of Somosierra where he was wounded twice.
+In July of 1808 Ségur joined the 6th Hussars as a major and a few months later he took part in the Battle of Somosierra where he was wounded twice.
 He returned to France with the imperial staff, remaining by Duroc's side throughout the campaign of 1809 against Austria.
-After the conclusion of the campaign, Ségur was promoted to colonel of the Chevau-Légers of the National Guard of Paris and then named a Count.
+After the conclusion of the campaign, Ségur was promoted to colonel of the Chevau-Légers of the National Guard of Paris and then named a Count of the Empire.
 He was next sent on diplomatic missions to Austria and Russia.

 Bibliography